christiskatsouris/Applied-Econometrics-R/README.md

 Some important concepts in Survival Analysis include the following:

 - Cencoring: This terminology implies that the endpoint is not observed for all subjects (e.g., the patient is still alive at the time of analysis, or a portfolio account has not been defaulted at the 'observation' time.
 Furthermore, there are two types of cencoring: (i) right cencoring and (ii) left cencoring.
 For instance, the second case which is less frequent implies that the survival times are known only to be less that some value t*.
 Another interesting example of left cencoring is a portfolio of loas that were previously extended past their original maturities, which could represent distressed loans where the extension was part of a loss mitigation strategy adopted by the lender (see, ['From Originiation to Renegotiation'](https://link.springer.com/article/10.1007/s11146-016-9548-1)).

+- Assumptions: The actual survival time t must be independent of any mechanism that causes that individual's time to be censored at c < t.
+In other words, the prognosis for individual alive at time t (think for example the prognosis of a portfolio account not to be defaulted at time t) should not be affected by cencoring at t.

 ## References